 - If I need credit insurance, do you offer it?
 If not, can you recommend one?

-- Can I still get a vehicle at a bad credit dealership without a down payment?
+- Can I still get a vehicle without a down payment?

-- Who is the actual loan lender and am I guaranteed the rate I'm being quoted?
+- Who is the actual lender and am I guaranteed the rate I'm being quoted?

 - What is the actual price I'm paying for the car?
 Does that include interest paid?

 Remember to write down the answers while you are at the bad credit car lot so you can remember what the dealer says.
 If any of the answers that they say seem vague or confusing, take some time to think about it or ask to speak to a manager to get some confirmation.
-It's best to go to several bad credit car dealerships to shop around and find the best financing options for your credit situation.
+It's best to shop around and find the best financing options for your credit situation.

-Having bad credit can limit your options when it comes to financing a car, but it doesn’t necessarily mean that you’re resigned to high interest rates and longer terms that will blow your budget.
-While you might be limited to bad credit car lots, there are ways that you can still snag a good deal on a used car.
-Here are a few things to consider before planning your purchase:Check Your Credit
+Having bad credit can limit your options when it comes to financing a car, but it doesn’t necessarily mean that you’re resigned to terms that will blow your budget.
+There are ways that you can still snag a good deal on a used car.
+Here are some things to consider before planning your purchase:Check your credit

 Just because you think your credit is bad doesn’t necessarily mean it is.
 Many people end up at bad credit car dealerships just because they think their credit is worse than it actually is.
 Do yourself a favor and get copies of your credit reports before you step foot on the dealership floor.

 It’s important for you to know what's on your credit file and make sure that all of the information is correct before making a buying decision.
-In some cases you might find mistakes on your credit reports that, if fixed, could potentially boost your scores above subprime levels.Understand Your Options
+In some cases, you might find mistakes on your credit reports that, if fixed, could potentially boost your scores.

-Bad credit car dealers have terms that are similar to terms from other lenders.
-In a negotiation with a bad credit car dealership, you'll be talking about loan terms such as the length of the loan, the amount of your down payment, and the interest rate.
+Bad credit car dealers have some similarities to other lenders.
+In a negotiation with a bad credit car dealership, for example, you'll be talking about loan terms such as the length of the loan, the amount of your down payment, and the interest rate.
 Putting up a large down payment can help you in bargaining for a lower rate or a longer loan length, because this means the bad credit car dealer takes less of a risk in lending to you.